OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

 The domain participant interface contains operations for creating and deleting a multi topic.
 Creating a multi topic requires the following parameters:

+* Name

-* NameAssigns a name to this multi topic which could later be used with the ``lookup_topicdescription()`` operation.
+  Assigns a name to this multi topic which could later be used with the ``lookup_topicdescription()`` operation.

+* Type name

-* Type nameSpecifies the resulting type of the multi topic.
+  Specifies the resulting type of the multi topic.
   This type must have its type support registered before creating the multi topic.

-* Topic expression (also known as subscription expression)An SQL-like expression (see section :ref:`content_subscription_profile--topic-expressions`) which defines the mapping of constituent topic fields to resulting type fields.
+* Topic expression (also known as subscription expression)

+  An SQL-like expression (see section :ref:`content_subscription_profile--topic-expressions`) which defines the mapping of constituent topic fields to resulting type fields.
   It can also specify a filter (``WHERE`` clause).

+* Expression parameters

-* Expression parametersThe topic expression can contain parameter placeholders.
+  The topic expression can contain parameter placeholders.
   This argument provides initial values for those parameters.
   The expression parameters can be changed after the multi topic is created (the topic expression cannot be changed).